Freshwater shoreline management: Climate Change Impacts

 Climate change has been found to affect freshwater shoreline communities.
 Effects such as increased warming of the water bodies, increased storm runoff, the quickening of yearly ice melt and limited amounts of winter ice, and increased wave height during storms, which increases the potential of erosion, were all found to potentially affect lake shorelines.

 Shoreline management has been identified as a method to mitigate climate change impacts such as potential flooding and nutrient loading from frequent and higher-intensity storms.
 That can occur as shorelines naturalize, which can increase filtration and decrease sediment and nutrient runoff.

 Example: Love Your Lakes Program

 The Love Your Lakes Program is an example of a Shoreline Assessment and Revitalization program used in Canada.
 It was developed under the Canadian Ministry of Environment and Climate Change (MECC) Lake Partner Program as a joint effort between Watersheds Canada, MECC, and the Canadian Wildlife Federation.

 The program allows lake owners and organizations to apply to have their shorelines assessed and discusses methods that individuals and the community can use to revitalize their shorelines.
-Naturalization, using native plant species along the shoreline to create a buffer, it is often recommended as this limits erosion from wake action and can decrease nutrient runoff from lawn maintenance or farming activities.
+Naturalization, using native plant species along the shoreline to create a buffer, is often recommended as this limits erosion from wake action and can decrease nutrient runoff from lawn maintenance or farming activities.
 To this date, almost 200 lakes have been assessed by the program.
 This has led to increased community awareness and shoreline naturalization, which has transformed up to 300 shoreline properties.